ColinVDB/BMAT/README.md

 * Create BIDS directory: this will open a similar window to the first one for the user to create a new empty folder to select and create a new empty BIDS dataset.
 * Change BIDS directory: this will open a similar window to the first one for the user to select a new folder corresponding to a new BIDS dataset.
 * BIDS Quality Control: this will run a *bids-validator* program that will give the user informations about the validity of his BIDS dataset according to the BIDS specifications as well as give a link towards the BIDS specifications
-* Update Authors: allows the user to update the name of the authors of the BIDS dataset.
+* Update Dataset Description: allows the user to update the name of the authors of the BIDS dataset.

 ### Pipelines Menu